Muscle contraction headache

 Muscle contraction headache: Symptoms

 Symptoms of muscle contraction headaches can vary between individuals and can be described as being achy, dull, or feeling a tightness or squeezing around the scalp.
 A muscle contraction headache can be mild to moderate and affect the entire head or only a certain area of the head.
-It is often described as starting in the back of the head and ...more symptoms »
+It is often described as starting in the back of the head and spreading to ...more symptoms »

 Muscle contraction headache: Treatments